VeritasSoftware/AspNetCore.Security.Jwt/README.md

 All **ClaimTypes** are available via this enum.

-The IdType you will use in your app is specified in the SecuritySettings of your appsettings.json.
+The **IdType** your app will use is specified in the **SecuritySettings** of your **appsettings.json**.

+If you want to use multiple (or custom IdType) you can specify IdTypes in your SecuritySettings

+That can be any one of the ones specified in the enum below:

 ```C#
     public enum IdType